 By Air.
 Deboard at the Gopinath Bordoloi International Airport (GAU) aka Guwahati Airport situated 80-90 km away.
 It is fairly well connected with other cities via direct and connecting flights.
 From the airport, you can easily book a taxi or avail some other means of public transport to reach your destination.

 By Train.
 The nearest railhead is the Tihu Railway Station (TIHU) situated 40-55 km away.
 The station has okay train connectivity from nearby cities and towns.
 From the station, you will need to take a taxi or some other means of public transport to reach here.

 By Road.
-Depending upon your geographical location, you can also consider travelling here by roadways.
-From the nearby cities, one can take state-run/private buses, hire taxis or if you want to take your own vehicle here.
+Depending upon your geographical location, you can also consider traveling here by roadways.
+From the nearby cities, one can take state-run/private buses, hire taxis, or if you want to take your own vehicle here.